 Hair loss is common with chemotherapy treatment.
 Research from 2017 notes that up to

 A person may lose some or all of their hair during treatment.
-It typically starts to grow back after they complete treatment.
-However, in some people, the hair regrowth may have a different texture, grow differently, or have a different color.
+Hair typically starts to grow back once a person completes treatment.
+However, in some people, the hair that regrows may have a different texture, grow differently, or have a different color than it did before.

 Hair loss generally improves with time.
-In rare cases, such as when the person has to undergo intense chemotherapy for long periods, hair loss may be permanent.
+In rare cases, such as when a person undergoes intense chemotherapy for long periods, hair loss may be permanent.

 Fatigue